-- Standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community. - Consistent with the standards set forth in policy issues involving clinical judgment.
+- Standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community - Following the standards set forth in our clinical policies and applying clinical judgment

 Mental disorder

 A mental disorder as defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) of the American Psychiatric Association is a syndrome characterized by clinically significant disturbance in an individual's cognition, emotion regulation, or behavior that reflects a dysfunction in the psychological, biological, or developmental processes underlying mental functioning.
 Mental disorders are usually associated with significant distress or disability in social, occupational, or other important activities.